By: Kate Patulski

 We’ve seen incredibly talented people stall in their professional career simply because they’ve been conditioned to work from a fixed mindset.
 A salesperson makes a call to a new client.
 They set the appointment.
 They prepare what they believe is a bullet-proof presentation.
 They meet with the client and present their proposal.
 The client throws out a number of objections and makes a comment that they are meeting with several other vendors.
 Instead of asking more questions to identify what’s important to the client in choosing their vendor, the salesperson starts to justify why they are the best choice in the market, their years of experience, and how they outperform most of their competition.
 The client doesn’t feel heard and is a bit repulsed by the arrogance of the salesperson.
 The salesperson, although talented, lost the opportunity with the client, left feeling defeated, and began to lose confidence, thinking their result reflected their talent vs. a lack of understanding of the client’s needs.

-In our world of never-ending change, adopting a growth-mindset is imperative to one’s relevance in business.
-Professionals that work from a fixed mindset will be continually frustrated lacking the grit to push through challenges due to change and, eventually, find themselves with a skillset that is obsolete in a competitive environment.
-The world we live in requires those who intend to have a competitive advantage adopt a growth mindset.
+In our world of never-ending change, adopting a growth mindset is imperative to one’s relevance in business.
+Professionals that work from a fixed mindset will be continually frustrated, lack the grit to push through challenges due to change, and, eventually, find themselves with a skillset that is obsolete in a competitive environment.
+The world we live in requires those who intend to have a competitive advantage to adopt a growth mindset.